Karthikgaur8/Karthikgaur8/README.md

 - 🔭 I’m currently working as a Data Analyst Intern for The Westervelt Company.
 - 🌱 I’m currently focused on C++, Python, AI, and financial modeling.
 - 💬 Ask me about C++, Python, FinTech, and data structures.
-- ⚡ Fun fact: I developed a GPT+ML engine that gamifies financial insights and delivered the MVP in under 20 hours for a [**hackathon**](https://www.linkedin.com/feed/update/urn:li:activity:7314022443629649920/) FinTech category, sponsored by PNC Financial Services.
+- ⚡ Fun fact: My pitch for "Beacon AI," an AI-powered mental health first-aid app, was selected as a winning venture at the University of Alabama's Big Ideas competition!
 - 📫 How to reach me: **kgaur@crimson.ua.edu** or on [**LinkedIn**](https://www.linkedin.com/in/karthik-gaur-815861167/)

 ---